dahoum/pacman-val/README.md

 Homework

-* Fix the game so that the movement works in all direction after it has started `val`
+* Fix the game so that the movement works in all direction after it has started `done`
-  * Do not care that PacMan leaves the labyrinth `val`
+  * Do not care that PacMan leaves the labyrinth `done`

-# 16 January 2023

-* Today
-   * make pacman div to have background from other picture
-   * make function which make pacman to move (function is in other file)

 * Backlog
   * Game Loop `val`